mrunelov/SICS-cite/README.md

 * **Indegree** and **betweenness** centralities - Done using graph-tool (indegree is a property for all graph-tool graphs)
 * **PageRank** and **HITS** - Done using graph-tool in `metrics/` and using NetworkX in the test file `algorithms/pr_avg_age.py`
 * **Burstiness** - Done separately using the [Sci2](https://sci2.cns.iu.edu/) software.
 Saved as csv files.

+## Workflow
+The approximate workflow is as follows:
+1. Collect raw citation data
+2. Build GraphML files using the parse scripts available in each dataset's directory.
+(Currently available for AAN and APS).
+3. Build co-citation graphs using `algorithms/co_citation.py` and backbone graphs using `algorithms/backbone.py`
+4. Generate ranked lists for each metric in the `metrics` directory.
+5. Evaluate the ranked lists using `metrics/find_fellows.py`.

 ### Notes
 The *algorithms* directory have been tested on both FreeBSD 9.3 and Windows 8.